 Intraductal papillary mucinous neoplasms or tumors (IPMNs or IMPTs) are epithelial pancreatic cystic tumors of mucin-producing cells that arise from the pancreatic ducts.
 They are most commonly seen in elderly patients.
 On imaging, particularly MRCP, they are characterized by single or multipl...

 Lymphocytic hypophysitis is an uncommon non-neoplastic inflammatory condition that affects the pituitary gland.
-It is closely related to other inflammatory conditions in the region, namely orbital pseudotumour and Tolosa-Hunt syndrome.
-Epidemiology Lymphocytic hypophysitis is seen most frequen...
+It is closely related to other inflammatory conditions in the region, namely orbital pseudotumor and Tolosa-Hunt syndrome.
+Epidemiology Lymphocytic hypophysitis is seen most frequent...